-What are Personality Disorders?
+What Are Personality Disorders?

 Types of Personality Disorders

 The Diagnostic and Statistical Manual of Mental Disorder, Volume 5 (DSM-5) indicates there are ten identifiable types of personality disorders that fall into three distinct clusters.
-Disorders in each cluster and separate and distinct but share some common elements.
+Disorders in each cluster are separate and distinct but share some common elements.

 Cluster A: Eccentric Behaviors